savannahmarshall/Cyberstore/README.md

 **Ensure Node.js is Installed:** Confirm that you have Node.js installed.
 If not, download and install it from the official Node.js website which can be found in the installation section above.

-**Install Dependencies:** Navigate to the project folder in your command-line and run the following commands to install the necessary dependencies:
+**Install Dependencies:** Navigate to the project folder and run the following commands to install the necessary dependencies:
    * npm install
    * npm run seed